-If you’re like many managers, your budget for 2015 includes hiring a few new sales reps.
+If you’re like many managers, your budget for the next year includes hiring sales reps.
 There’s an associated expense, and possibly even some offsetting revenue.

 Have you ever had this go wrong?
 Maybe you were supposed to hire someone in March, but couldn’t find the right person until July.
 Or your new hire was supposed to start generating revenue in April, but didn’t see anything until September.
 You might be able to absorb the impact of one hire not working out as planned, but what if you hired 8?

 Hiring is always a bit of a gamble, and hiring sales reps is especially challenging, but a little extra time and thought put into preparation can have a big payoff when your new hires start.
 Follow these 5 steps to ensure your newly hired sales reps hit the ground running.

 This may seem obvious, but if you get it wrong it’s almost impossible to get back on track.
 As you are building out your job description, focus on 3 key elements: talent, experience, and chemistry.
 In order of importance:

 How smart is the candidate?
 What is his philosophy of selling?
 What motivates her?
 You are looking for someone who stands out.

 Does the candidate align with your culture and values?
 How excited is she to work for you?
 What are his professional goals?
 You need to find someone who will be a great fit for your team.

 Does the candidate know your industry?
 Has he sold to prospects like yours?
 What is her process for success?
 This is actually the least important category, since you can address any gaps with training, but it’s still helpful to start with a solid foundation.